-To quantify the temporal synchronization of the correlated firing rate which occurred within ±10 msec of the zero time lag we used the significance ratio (SR) as a measure of synchronization.
-SR is the ratio of two integral values: a peak value (P), representing the magnitude of the spike correlation, which is computed by taking the sum of the bins in the central 20 msec of the cross -correlogram that exceeds the 95% confidence limit, and a variance value (V), representing the expected occurrence of coincident spikes, which is computed from the sum of the central 20 msec in each histogram lying between the 99% confidence limit and the mean value of the correlogram.
+To quantify the temporal synchronization of the correlated firing rate which occurred within ±10 ms of the zero time lag, we used the significance ratio (SR).
+SR was computed as the ratio of two integral values: a peak value (P), representing the magnitude of the spike correlation, which is computed by taking the sum of the bins in the central 20 ms of the cross -correlogram that exceeds the 95% confidence limit, and a variance value (V) representing the expected occurrence of coincident spikes, which is computed from the sum of the central 20 ms in each histogram lying between the 99% confidence limit and the mean value of the correlogram.
 We computed the SR as follows:

 SR=P/V